FRANCE & THE FRENCH CARIBBEAN ISLANDS & BARBADOS

 FRANCE MARTINIQUE ST MARTIN BARBADOS

 Kingdom Showcases - Outreach Ministries - La Vie reaches out to those four different countries through the internet - mail - e-mails, street evangelism.
-Since 2010-2011, numerous pieces on the message of salvation were sent (more than 1,000 letters, 3,000 e-mails...) and more is added every year, allowing a lot of people to know about God.
+Since 2010-2011, numerous pieces on the message of salvation were sent more than 1,000 letters, 3,000 e-mails... allowing a lot of people to know about God.